eguneys/celeste-jumping/README.md

 ### Wall Jump

+     local wall_dir = 0
+     if is_solid(p, -3, 0) then
+        wall_dir = -1
+     elseif is_solid(p, 3, 0) then
+        wall_dir = 1
+     end

      // jump
      if (p.j_buffer > 0) then
         if (p.grace > 0) then
             // ...
         else
           // wall jump
-          local wall_dir = 0
-          if is_solid(p, -3, 0) then
-             wall_dir = -1
-          elseif is_solid(p, 3, 0) then
-             wall_dir = 1
-          end

           if (wall_dir != 0) then
              p.j_buffer = 0
              p.dy = -v0_jump
              p.dx = -wall_dir * h_accel * 2
           end

+First, we check for a wall on either side, and keep the side on `wall_dir`.

-Inside the jump code if it's not a ground jump, we check for a wall and if there is we give the player some jump velocity.
+Inside the jump code if it's not a ground jump, if there is a wall on either side we give the player some jump velocity and a horizontal velocity on the wall's opposite direction.

+Next we will add some tiles, improve player sprites, and add horizontal scrolling [read here](VISUAL.md).